 - protect human life;

 - protect university assets;

 - restore general campus operations

-The plan works in concert with the College's Continuity of Operations Plan (COOP) to achieve these priorities.
+The plan works in concert with the university's Continuity of Operations Plan (COOP) to achieve these priorities.

 The plan also incorporates building coordinator functions.
 Building coordinators are responsible for disseminating information and instructions to building occupants during an incident.
 These coordinators are critical resources in the event of an emergency.
 They are provided with training and materials to accomplish their tasks.
 These individuals are responsible for familiarizing themselves with the Emergency Operations Plan and for ensuring that building occupants have an understanding of procedures related to their specific area.

 Faculty and staff are expected to familiarize themselves with applicable emergency plans and procedures and evacuation routes.
 They should know who the building coordinator is for their building and take instruction from that coordinator in the event of an incident.
 Faculty and staff must be prepared to assess situations quickly but thoroughly, and use common sense in determining a course of action.

 The communications protocols outlined in the emergency operations plan use a variety of notification strategies to communicate with faculty, staff and students about impending threats or emergencies as well as throughout the duration and recovery from an event.
 The university has established a siren and mass notification system.
 Students, faculty and staff enter emergency contact phone numbers and email addresses that are used during an emergency to communicate critical information.